 In WordPress, you can create unordered and ordered lists by highlighting the text, and clicking the appropriate button above the editing window.

 Images can instantly convey a complex message, punctuate a thought, or even just draw attention.
-For example, I’m willing to bet that by the time you’re reading this sentence, you’ve already seen the image below of Trump.
+For example, I’m willing to bet that by the time you’re reading this sentence, you’ve already seen the image below of Donald Trump.
 Was I correct?

 You can buy inexpensive stock photos from Dreamstime.
 (Stealing images from Google images or other websites is a big no-no and can get your website shut down.)
 You can also download free animated gifs from Giphy.